smoll24/Binary-Add-Mult/README.md

 # Binary Adder and Multiplier with Tk interface [English]
 This project contains three Python graphical interfaces, BinAdd_interface.py, BinHub_interface.py, and BinMult_interface.py, which allow the use of a binary adder and multiplier with a Tk interface.

-This project was created by Sam Moll (@smoll24).
+This project was created by @smoll24.
 If you have any questions or comments, feel free to contact me.

 ### Usage
 To use this project, download the files BinAdd_interface.py, BinHub_interface.py, and BinMult_interface.py and make sure they are all in the same folder.
 Then, open BinHub_interface.py for ease of use, or simply open the file you wish to use.